 Cher Tan is a writer and critic in Birraranga/Melbourne, via Kaurna Yerta/Adelaide and Singapore.
 Her work has appeared in Meanjin, Westerly, the Lifted Brow, Swampland and Overland, among others.
 She is the author of cultural criticism food/book journal Cooking The Books, and is Kill Your Darlings' 2019 New Critic.

-Thabani Tshuma was born and raised in Zimbabwe, and has been living abroad for the greater part of the last decade.
-His work is deeply influenced by the myriad challenges faced by the diaspora, expatriates, and immigrants, simultaneously addressing awareness around mental health, addiction, and generational trauma.
+Thabani Tshuma is Zimbabwean born and raised, living abroad for the greater part of the last decade.
+His work is influenced by the myriad identity challenges of the diaspora, expatriates and immigrants, while also addressing awareness around addiction, mental health and generational trauma.